What is the Edo era?

 The number of citizens and the size of the city

 The city was mega.
 So, the population was too insane.
-In 1634 AC, there were 150,000 citizens.
+In 1634, the city had a total of 150,000 citizens.

 The era had many surprises.
 However, the most insane fact is the size of Edo City.
 Though the population was enormous, the area was unbelievably small.